kubernetes/git-sync/README.md

     --root <string>, $GIT_SYNC_ROOT
             The root directory for git-sync operations, under which --link will be created.
+This must be a path that either a) does not exist (it will be created); b) is an empty directory; or c) is a directory which can be emptied by removing all of the contents.
 This flag is required.

     --sparse-checkout-file, $GIT_SYNC_SPARSE_CHECKOUT_FILE
             The path to a git sparse-checkout file (see git documentation for